Texas-Aerial-Robotics/24-25-TAR-Team-2-Software/README.md

     https://docs.px4.io/main/en/ros2/user_guide#install-px4

 ## Solution for Cmake version Error during Micro-XRCE-DDS-Agent Build
-A common issue I encountered while buildig the Micro-XRCE-DDS-Agent was a conflict in the Cmake version I was running (3.13.3) and the one required by "fastdds" (>= 3.20) to solve this issue, complete the following steps:
+A common issue I encountered while building the Micro-XRCE-DDS-Agent was a conflict in the Cmake version I was running (3.13.3) and the one required by "fastdds" (>= 3.20) to solve this issue, complete the following steps:
 ### 1. Download the latest CMake Version: